chebureki/DropLib/README.md

 In addition to that, it overwrites the headerwidth and the accentcolor

 ## Building
-Although possible, the build system is rather hackish as of right now, so just use the minified version for all your exploiting needs.
+Although possible, the build system is rather hackish as of right now, so just use the minified version for all your needs.
 (Build is done through the plugin Compile.rbxmx and Rojo(ask me on discord on how), where DropLib.lua is selected and the button in the plugin menu is clicked.
 A merged and minified version should be in workspace)